ajam/pulp/fonts/pulp-icon/README.md

 To change the icons, replace the existing pulp-icon set (unless you want to load a second font icon package) to the package.
 Go to <fontello.com> and set the size to 16px if it isn't already, set the icon name to `pulp-icon`.
 Click on the wrench and set the icon prefix to `pulp-icon-`.

 To do that, replace the files in this folder from your fontello zip file and place `pulp-icon.css` in the `css/thirdparty` directory.
 Make sure the change the `@font-face` `src` path in that css file to point to your font files.
-Namely, you'll need to `../`, change `font` to `fonts` and `pulp-icon` to the path.
+Namely, you'll need to add `../`, change `font` to `fonts` and `pulp-icon` to the path.

 This should do the trick: